Posted on 24 Jul 2024

 5. Wait for the insurer’s decision

-The insurer or workers compensation authority will assess your claim.
-During this process, they may request additional information or medical reports to support your claim.
+The insurer or workers compensation scheme will assess your claim.
+During this process, they may request additional information or medical reports to support your workers compensation claim.
 The insurer must make a decision within a certain time limit, which varies based on your state:

 StateTime limit for insurer decision